JUNE

 About me

-The way I listen to you is informed by my personal experiences as a woman of color, a child of immigrants, and a person navigating between and within cultures.
-In addition to being a psychotherapist, I'm an artist, activist, and plant enthusiast.
-I have 8 years of meditation practice in the Vipassana and Samatha traditions.
+The way I listen to you is shaped by my experiences as a queer woman of color, a child of immigrants, and someone navigating multiple cultures.
+In addition to being a therapist, I am also an artist, activist, parent, and lifelong learner.

 Picture